deckhouse/virtualization/docs/USER_GUIDE.md

 Once a share is created, the image type and size are automatically determined, and this information is reflected in the share status.

+The image status displays two sizes:

+- STOREDSIZE (storage size) — the size of the image that actually occupies space in storage (DVCR or PVC).
+For compressed images (gz, xz), this size is smaller than the unpacked size.
+- UNPACKEDSIZE (unpacked size) — the size of the image after unpacking, which will be used when creating a disk from this image.
+This size determines the minimum disk size that can be created from the image.

+{{< alert level="info" >}}
+When creating a disk from an image, you must specify a disk size that must be equal to or greater than the UNPACKEDSIZE value.
+If the size is not specified, the disk will be created with a size corresponding to the unpacked image size.
+{{< /alert >}}

 Images can be downloaded from various sources, such as HTTP servers where image files are located or container registries.
 It is also possible to download images directly from the command line using the curl utility.

 Images can be created from other images and virtual machine disks.